-where P_J2000 is a vector with respect to the J2000.0 mean
+where P\J2000 is a vector with respect to the J2000.0 mean

-equator and equinox and P_date is the same vector with respect to the equator and equinox of epoch epj.
+equator and equinox and P_date is the same vector with respect to the mean equator and equinox of epoch epj.

-2) The Vondrak et al. (2011, 2012) 400 millennia precession model agrees with the IAU 2006 precession at J2000.0 and stays within worsening to a few tenths of a degree at the end of the equator pole, long term iauLtpequ ecliptic pole, long term iauLtpecl iauPxp vector product normalize vector iauPn
+2) The Vondrak et al. (2011, 2012) 400 millennia precession model agrees with the IAU 2006 precession at J2000.0 and stays within accurate to a few arcseconds throughout the historical period, worsening to a few tenths of a degree at the end of the equator pole, long term iauLtpequ ecliptic pole, long term iauLtpecl iauPxp vector product normalize vector iauPn